Taxel/PlexTraktSync/README.md

 ### Docker Compose

-Once you have your configuration files created, you need to make sure they have the correct permissions to be used by docker compose as they've probably been created with ```root:root```.
+Once you have your configuration files created, you need to make sure they have the correct permissions to be used by Docker Compose as they've probably been created with ```root:root```.

-Docker normally uses the local user and the docker group, so run ```sudo chown user:docker /home/user/docker/appdata/plextraktsync-john -R``` .
+Docker Compose normally uses the local user and the docker group, so run ```sudo chown user:docker /home/user/docker/appdata/plextraktsync-john -R``` .
 Check your own setup incase it is different.

 You can now set up a docker container in your docker compose file that will scrobble that Plex user's activities to
 ```yaml